The calf product is offered in the spring and covers the price risk a cow-calf producer faces selling calves in the September to February markets.

 |Regional Settlement Indexes||Alberta – Settlement index based off Alberta markets

 SaskMan – Settlement index based off Saskatchewan and Manitoba markets

 |Data Collected for Coverage and Settlement Calculations based on||550-650 lb steers|

 * Policies nearing the end of a blackout period are not guaranteed four weeks of claim.
 Producers can reference the Calendar of Insurance to ensure they select a policy with the appropriate claim window.

 LPI – Calf program is market-driven, using several factors to forecast a future calf price.
 During the policy purchase period, coverage offered is calculated on Tuesdays, Wednesdays and Thursdays using market data from each given day.

-- The basis is calculated for the policies’ expiry week by comparing the average of the feeder cattle price settlement index over the last three years to the average of the Chicago Mercantile Exchange feeder cattle nearby futures during the previous three years.
+- The basis is calculated for the policy’s expiry week by comparing a three-year historical average of the feeder cattle price settlement index to a three-year historical average of the CME feeder cattle nearby futures.